 There's a particularly memorable Weiss Blaufrankisch from the Burgenland region of Austria.
 I absently offered my glass to the server to be filled during dinner one evening while deep in conversation with the person next to me, so I was a little unprepared for that very first sip.
-As soon as I smelled it and tasted it my eyes flew open, my taste buds woke up, and I knew I had just stumbled upon a new favorite.
+As soon as I smelled it and tasted it, my eyes flew open, my taste buds woke up, and I knew I had just stumbled upon a new favorite.

-Yes, I realize we’re talking about a bottle of wine here.
+Yes, I realize we're talking about a bottle of wine here.
 But you get my point.
-If not for this cruise, I may never have had the opportunity to experience this and so many other amazing regional wines.
+If not for this cruise, I may never have had the opportunity to experience this and so many other exceptional regional wines.

 5. You'll Make New Friends

-But even if you don’t enjoy rubbing elbows with strangers you’re bound to make new friends on an AMA Waterways river cruise.
+But even if you don't enjoy rubbing elbows with strangers, you're bound to make new friends on an AMA Waterways river cruise.
 It happens every time.

 Yeah, it sounds good to me, too.